chrisjackson-pellicle/paragone-nf/README.md

 **02_alignments**

-Contains untrimmed and trimmed alignments for your paralog fasta files and outgroups.
+Contains fasta files of untrimmed and trimmed alignments for your paralog fasta files and outgroups.
 Trimming is performed using [trimal][1] using the settings `-gapthreshold 0.12 -terminalonly -gw 1`.

 **03_alignments_hmmcleaned**

-Contains trimmed alignments that have been cleaned using [HmmCleaner][2] with default settings.
+Contains fasta files of trimmed alignments that have been cleaned using [HmmCleaner][2] with default settings.

 **04_alignments_internalcut**

-Contains HmmCleaned alignment that have undergone the following processes:
+Contains fasta files of HmmCleaned alignments that have undergone the following processes:

 - The 5' and 3' termini of paralog sequences are trimmed to the outgroup sequences.
 - Paralog sequences are examined for internal gaps larger than 15 bases (default, user configurable), and sequence either side of the gap are trimmed until they match the given outgroup sequence [CJJ: change this to allow a different sequence, i.e. a more closely related target sequence] for at least five bases (default, user configurable).